Archery for Beginners: How to Get Started

 • Built for All Ages: Equipped with universal first-of-its-kind draw length and adjustable weight catering to individuals of all sizes, ages, and skill levels, making it a versatile choice for archery

 For compounds, we’re big fans of the Genesis Original Kit.
-It’s a good option for new archers of all ages, and it’s got an adjustable draw weight ranging from 10 to 20 pounds, and it’s very easy to use.
+It’s a good option for new archers of all ages.
+It’s got an adjustable draw weight ranging from 10 to 20 pounds, and it’s very easy to use.
 That’s a good thing, because compound bows can get pretty complicated.
-It also comes with some gear—a quiver, an arm guard, five aluminum arrows, and a hex wrench that you can use to adjust the draw weight of the bow.
+It also comes with some gear: a quiver, an arm guard, five aluminum arrows, and a hex wrench that you can use to adjust the draw weight of the bow.

 Bear Archery Brave Bow Set for Youth, Recommended Ages 8-12, Right Handed, Continuous Draw Weight Up to 25 lb., Continuous Draw Length Up to 19.5-inches